 You wanted to talk about Daniel Gilbert’s Stumbling on Happiness, and Sonja Lyubomirsky’s The How of Happiness, next.

-These are two of the recent books on positive psychology by two of the top researchers.
+These are two books on positive psychology by two of the top researchers.
 They are very different books and they appeal to very different readers.
 The Gilbert book is just so much fun to read.
 He’s one of the funniest people, certainly in psychology – he’s just endlessly witty, and reading it is like strapping yourself into a roller coaster.
 He’s describing very good research that he’s done along with my colleague here at the University of Virginia, Tim Wilson.
 It’s a single big idea that is very, very important, which is that we make a lot of errors in our expectations of what will make us happy, and therefore we make a lot of errors in our choices.

 What’s a common mistake that people make?